Marcia Fudge: Tenure

 After Stephanie Tubbs Jones's death on August 20, 2008, a committee of local Democratic leaders selected Fudge as her replacement on the November ballot.
 This virtually assured her election in the heavily Democratic, black-majority district.
 Fudge won the November 4 general election, defeating Republican Thomas Pekarek with 85% of the vote.
 She was unopposed in a November 18 special election for the balance of Jones's fifth term, and won with fewer than nine thousand votes cast.
 She was sworn in on November 19, 2008, giving her almost two months' more seniority than the rest of the 2008 House freshman class.

 After the 2018 midterms, Fudge considered running for Speaker of the House in the 2019 election.
 She later abandoned the bid and supported Nancy Pelosi.

 After the 2020 United States presidential election, Fudge and allies including Representative Jim Clyburn argued that she should be appointed as Secretary of Agriculture in the Biden administration.
 Fudge was quoted as saying, "You know, it's always 'we want to put the Black person in Labor or HUD'."
 Biden eventually selected Tom Vilsack as his agriculture secretary; he chose Fudge as Secretary of Housing and Urban Development.

 Fudge resigned from the House of Representatives after being confirmed by the Senate as Secretary of Housing and Urban Development on March 10, 2021.
 A special election to replace her was held on November 2, 2021, with Shontel Brown elected to the seat.

 Congressional Black Caucus

-During a presentation at the Congressional Black Caucus Foundation's 44th Annual Legislative Conference in September 2014, Fudge said the CBC would mobilize Black voters in the 2014 midterm elections by underscoring Republican attacks on President Obama, such as claims that he was not born in the United States.
+During a presentation at the Congressional Black Caucus Foundation's 44th Annual Legislative Conference in September 2014, Fudge said the CBC would mobilize Black voters in the 2014 midterm elections by underscoring Republican attacks on President Obama, such as false claims that he was not born in the United States.